 Clean Up When You Get Home

 “It is so important to wash your hands with water and soap.
-Do that at least 20 seconds.
+Do that for at least 20 seconds.
 Using hand sanitizer with at least 60 percent alcohol is also a good option,” Dr. Rosa says.

 If you clean up when you get home, you’ll feel good about hugging the kids and touching any food without the risk of spreading germs you picked up from the day.